olzhasar/olzhasar.github.io/content/articles/why-flask-will-teach-you-more.md

 session.commit()
 ```

 Django allows you to call obj.delete() method directly on the model instance because that instance is mapped to a specific row in the database.
 SQLAlchemy expects you to use session for making final queries.
-The later approach can actually be safer in many situations because you always instruct the database explicitly whether to perform a particular query or not.
+The latter approach can actually be safer in many situations because you always instruct the database explicitly whether to perform a particular query or not.
 To illustrate this point, consider the following example in Django:

 ```
 users = user.objects.all()